EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 That is, upon receiving a multicast request from a particular multicaster for the first time, the listener processes the message as described in {{ssec-verify-request}} of this specification, but, even if valid, does not deliver it to the application.
 Instead, the listener replies to the multicaster with a 4.03 Forbidden response message including a Repeat Option, and stores the option value included therein.

-Upon receiving a 4.03 Forbidden response including the Repeat Option, a multicaster MUST send a group request as a unicast message addressed to the same listener, echoing the Repeat Option value.
+Upon receiving a 4.03 Forbidden response that includes a Repeat Option and originates from a verified group member, a multicaster MUST send a group request as a unicast message addressed to the same listener, echoing the Repeat Option value.
 When doing so, the multicaster does not necessarily resend the same original group request, and uses the sequence number value currently stored in its own Sender Context.
 This makes it possible for the multicaster to not retain previously sent group requests for full retransmission, unless the application explicitly requires otherwise.
 If the multicaster stores group requests for possible retransmission with the Repeat Option, it should not store a given request for longer than a pre-configured time interval.
 Note that the unicast request echoing the Repeat Option is correctly treated and processed as a group message, since the "gid" field including the Context Identifier of the OSCOAP group's Security Context is still present in the Object-Security Option as part of the COSE object (see {{sec-cose-object}}).

 Upon receiving the unicast group request including the Repeat Option, the listener verifies that the option value equals the stored and previously sent value; otherwise, the request is silently discarded.
 Then, the listener verifies that the unicast group request has been received within a pre-configured time interval, as described in {{I-D.mattsson-core-coap-actuators}}.
 In such a case, the request is further processed and verified; otherwise, it is silently discarded.
 Finally, the listener updates the Recipient Context associated to that multicaster, by setting the Sequence Number to the value included in the unicast group request conveying the Repeat Option.
 The listener either delivers the request to the application if it is an actual retransmission of the original one, or discard it otherwise.
 Mechanisms to signal whether the resent request is a full retransmission of the original one are out of the scope of this specification.

 In case it does not receive a valid group request including the Repeat Option within the configured time interval, the listener node SHOULD perform the same challenge-response upon receiving the next multicast request from that same multicaster.

-A listener SHOULD NOT deliver group request messages from a given multicaster to the application until one group request from that same multicaster has been verified as fresh.
+A listener SHOULD NOT deliver group request messages from a given multicaster to the application until one valid group request from that same multicaster has been verified as fresh, as conveying an echoed Repeat Option.
 Also, a listener MAY perform the challenge-response described above at any time, if synchronization with sequence numbers of multicasters is (believed to be) lost, for instance after a device reboot.
+It is the role of the application to define under what circumstances sequence numbers lose synchronization.
+This can include a minimum gap between the sequence number of the latest accepted group request from a multicaster and the sequence number of a group request just received from the same multicaster.
 A multicaster MUST always be ready to perform the challenge-response based on the Repeat Option in case a listener starts it.

 Note that endpoints configured as pure listeners are not able to perform the challenge-response described above, as they do not store a Sender Context to secure the 4.03 Forbidden response to the multicaster.
 Therefore, pure listeners SHOULD adopt alternative approaches to achieve and maintain synchronization with sequence numbers of multicasters.